turingschool-examples/electives/schedule.markdown

   - Introduce "Mobile First" design, the grid and components of Bootstrap
   - Workshop: Importing Bootstrap into a Rails Project
   - Workshop: Transferring a wireframe to html and css using Bootstrap

-* Russell Harms - Cryptography and Bitcoin (2 hours)
-  - Understand the basic cryptography that goes into things like HTTPS, SSH, and Git
-  - Learn how Bitcoin uses cryptography to uniquely solve problems in payment systems
-  - Install a Bitcoin wallet on your Android or iOS phone to send/recieve bitcoins

 * Lev Kravinsky - Building a Gem
   - Learn what a gem is/how it works